mprestin77/oci-vgpu-kvm/README.md

 ONBOOT=yes
 AUTOCONNECT_SLAVES=yes

 Attach the bridge to the VLAN interface.
 Run "ip a" command and check the same of the primary NIC interface.
 On my server it is ens300f0.
-Create a VLAN interface on it using VLAN tag from step 3.4:
+Create a VLAN interface on it using VLAN tag from copied in the step 3.4:

 sudo vi /etc/sysconfig/network-scripts/ifcfg-ens300f0.1687

 where:
 ens300f0 is the primary host NIC
-1687 is the L2 VLANs VLAN tag that you copied in step 3.4
+1687 is the VLAN tag

 Add the following content replacing VLAN ID with your VLAN tag  and save the file
 VLAN=yes